hj-n/btw-dataset-internal-measures/README.md

 > > - `iter_num`: int
 > >   - the number of Monte Carlo simulations performed to compute the expectaiton value of the measure

+### Reference

+This library is developed as the product of a paper "Sanity Check for External Clustering Validation Benchmarks using Internal Validation Measures".
+More informations will be announced later.